As Ukraine marks two years since Russia’s invasion, Europe is facing difficult questions | KRDO

 Officials point to a recent deal, brokered by NATO, where European countries have pledged to purchase 1,000 missiles from American firms that will be built in a new German factory.

-Almost everyone agrees that European will to buy weapons and have an independent security policy should not come at the expense of the US and dangling carrots for American contracts is one way of addressing that.
+Almost everyone agrees that Europe needs to buy more weapons and have a security policy that is not so reliant on the US.
+Achieving that needn’t come at the expense of America, and dangling the carrot of lucrative contracts for US companies is one way of ensuring everyone wins.

 Putin’s unprovoked invasion of Ukraine is a travesty that has cost unnecessary lives.
 If any positives are to come from it, they should include Europe finally becoming fit to defend itself, and cooperating with its old ally.